alaminopu/weather-report/README.md

-# Weather Status based on Geo location.
+# Weather status based on Geolocation.

-This is a simple angular project to get current weather status by using coordinates or City name.
+This is a simple angular project to get current weather status by using coordinates or city name.
 Public API to get the weather data - [http://openweathermap.org/current](http://openweathermap.org/current)

 ## Updating Tools and Packages